 To me it seems all too likely that the effect of Seclusion upon the wizarding population was devastating.

-Far more important, however; there were suddenly next to no new halfbloods.
+Of far more importantance, however; there were suddenly next to no new halfbloods.

 Wizarding security was now tight enough that any number of isolated witches and wizards who would formerly have married one of the neighboring Muggles, now often simply did not marry at all rather than to allow their identity as wizards to become known outside their own family’s households.
-The Ministry, short-sightedly, appears to have approved this decision.
+The Ministry short-sightedly appears to have strongly encouraged, if not actively enforced this practice.
 Hogwarts, once again, probably was serving as much as a marriage brokerage as a magical training center.

 It also seems probable that truly and completely unanticipated magical children of non-magical parents had only tended to happen in those specific rural hamlets in which there already was a documented history of such occurrences, and, with about the same degree of frequency, in the towns.
 These births (or, rather these children’s discovery.
 Prior to the Hogwarts quill’s development, not all magical children of non-magical parents ever were identified) were rare enough that the Wizards’ Council ultimately decided that the present danger to the wizarding population as a whole was great enough that to lose these few children to the witch hunters was a price they would just simply have to pay in exchange for the safety ensured by a general seclusion of all known magical peoples.

-It was the loss of the halfbloods, who had always been the largest segment of the population, that brought the wizarding world to a population crisis which had become apparent to those who were setting official Ministry policy by the time the active identification and recruitment of all magical children into the wizarding world was officially adopted as a top Ministry priority — despite the considerable potential security breech which the contact with such children’s mundane families entailed.
+It was the resulting loss of the halfbloods, who had always been the largest segment of the population, that resulted in a population crisis which had become apparent to those who were setting official Ministry policy at the time the aggressive identification and recruitment of all magical children into the wizarding world was officially adopted as a top Ministry priority — despite the considerable potential security breech which the contact with such children’s mundane families entailed.